By: Alex Rossitch

 MBA forecasts multifamily originations to reach ~$399B in 2026, up from ~$330B in 2025.
 Lending activity has increased for six straight quarters.
 Capital is available for deals priced to today’s cost of capital.

-Despite the headlines, capital markets have quietly improved over the past few weeks, and arguably more importantly, the market is not currently pricing in the worst case oil supply shock.
-On the credit front, CCC spreads moved from just over 1,000 bps in late March to ~930 as of this writing, and Treasury yields have drifted slightly lower from the March 27th highs.
+Despite ongoing geopolitical tensions, capital markets have quietly improved over the past few weeks, and arguably more importantly, the market is not currently pricing in the worst case scenario with peace talks in the air.
+On the credit front, lower rated junk bond spreads moved from just over 1,000 bps in late March to ~916 as of this writing.
+Treasury yields have drifted slightly lower from the March 27th highs, with the 10yr currently sitting at 4.248.
+That being said, a high level of uncertainty in the near term remains despite peace talks, and we could see a dramatic shift with one bad headline.

 At the same time, “Dr. Copper”, which has historically led economic slowdowns, is holding firm and remains up year over year.
 That suggests the underlying economy is more resilient than headlines imply, but time will tell if that holds.

 On the ground, fundamentals remain tight.
 Operating costs continue to pressure returns, and higher supply markets continue to feel rent and concession pressure.
-Supply, however, is rolling over in a meaningful way.
-On a national level, completions are expected to fall from ~480,000 units in 2023 to ~260,000 by 2026, with starts down more than 30% year over year.
+Supply, however, is rolling over in a meaningful way and is expected to remain well below the peak through 2028.

 Operating fundamentals matter more than ever, and timing decisions should be made with capital markets, not just property performance, in mind.
 The deals getting done, and more importantly, finding a competitive environment in the market, are the ones priced to today’s cost of capital.

-So in short, if your business plan hinges on an exit in the next 6-12 months, via either refinance or sale, I would recommend starting that process today.
+So in short, if your business plan hinges on an exit in the next ~6-9 months, or more specifically you have a debt maturity in that window, I would recommend starting that process today due to macro uncertainty.
+Today is transactable with the right approach, but as we’ve seen, things can shift quickly.

 Closings